What is PPI?

 When PPI has been located

 When we tell you that we have located your PPI(s), we will send you further paperwork to complete to start the claims process.
 Once you return the paperwork, or confirm over the telephone that you wish us to proceed with your Claim(s), we will commence the claims process.
-If the Claim(s) is successful our Fee of 30% plus VAT will be payable, as per the Terms of Engagement available here, or, alternatively, you can complete the Claim(s) yourself.
+Our Fee of 36%, inclusive of VAT, will be payable on all successful Claims^, as per the Terms or Engagement (TOE) available here or, alternatively, you can complete the Claim(s) yourself.